Artwork & Design

 - View the Beer Cheese Artwork Requirements PDF here

 We prefer all art in an AI format.
-Other formats accepted are vector files, EPS, or PDF.
+Other formats accepted are vector files, native format Illustrator and editable EPS or PDF.
 Any artwork not supplied in the preferred programs could result in additional set up time and/or additional costs.

-Art files may be sent via a sharefile link like Dropbox or emailed if under 8MB.
-When sending artwork via email, please be aware that our receiving capacity is 8MB for any attachments.
+Art files may be sent via a sharefile link like Dropbox or emailed if under 10MB.
+When sending artwork via email, please be aware that our receiving capacity is 10MB for any attachments.
 Compressing the file will reduce the file size and will protect files from corruption.
 Please contact your Customer Service Representative with any questions.

 All fonts should be sent with your file and should include the screen and printer fonts.
 If fonts are not sent, we will attempt to match fonts as closely as possible.